-Programs and Services for Students with Disabilities (PSSD), also referred to as Disabled Students Programs and Services (DSPS), provide assistance to facilitate equal educational opportunities for students with disabilities.
-Services are voluntary for qualified students who request services and program counselors work directly with students to identify and prescribe reasonable academic accommodation to meet the individual student's needs.
-Academic accommodations and other support services may include alternate media, adaptive equipment, sign language interpreting, testing accommodations, note-taking assistance, priority registration, and referral to other campus and community resources.
+Student Accessibility Services, also referred to as Disabled Students Programs and Services (SAS), provide assistance to facilitate equal educational opportunities for students with disabilities.
+Services are voluntary for gualified students who request services and program counselors work directly with students to identify and prescribe reasonable academic accommodation to meet the individual student's needs.
+Academic accommodations and other support services the EOPS office, 510-981-2819 or bcc-eops@ may include alternate media, adaptive equipment, sign language interpreting, testing accommodations, note-taking assistance, priority registration, and referral to other campus and community resources.